towurzer/SUMMIT/README.md

-# ALPINE
+# SUMMIT
-ALPINE - ASCII Learning with Petite Input and Null(pointer) Exceptions
+- Symbolic Unified Model for Multilingual Inference and Translation